Ashy5000/polycash/docs/whitepaper/whitepaper.md

 **Abstract**

-Most widely-used cryptocurrency blockchains utilize the PoW (Proof of Work) or PoS (Proof of Stake) consensus algorithms.
+Most widely used cryptocurrency blockchains utilize the PoW (Proof of Work) or PoS (Proof of Stake) consensus algorithms.
 Unfortunately, these algorithms face a variety of issues.
 PoW decreases decentralization with mining pools and uses large amounts of energy, while PoS systems face lower resilience against so-called 51% attacks.
 In response to these issues, APoW(Adjusted Proof of Work) is introduced, using difficulty adjustment algorithms that increase decentralization and decrease power consumption in the blockchain.
-Combining this consensus algorithm with a new system of verification, time verifiers, creates Polycash, a blockchain designed to allow secure transactions and the operation of peer-to-peer applications to be conducted with increased decentralization and security as opposed to traditional solutions.
+Combining this consensus algorithm with a new system of fork prevention, time verification, creates Polycash, a blockchain designed to allow secure transactions and the operation of peer-to-peer applications to be conducted with increased decentralization and security as opposed to traditional solutions.

 **1 Introduction**

 In the current day, financial institutions have largely become adopted as an intermediary for digital transactions.
 Using financial institutions relies on trust, an issue attempted to be resolved by blockchain-based cryptocurrencies.
 However, blockchains are becoming increasingly centralized when using the existing PoW of PoS consensus algorithms.
-In PoW, large mining pools have large influence over the state of the blockchain, and cooperation between multiple pools could lead to a 51% attack on the network.
-In PoS, individuals with large amounts of stake are able to have influence over the blockchain and the network in a similar manner.
-It also presents a feedback loop as entities holding large amounts of stake can restake their profits, which can create even more profits to restake.
+In PoW, large mining companies and pools have massive influence over the state of the blockchain, and cooperation between multiple pools could lead to a 51% attack on the network.
+In PoS, individuals with large amounts of stake influence the blockchain and the network in a similar manner.
+It also presents a feedback loop as entities holding large amounts of stake can restake their profits, netting them more gains.
 PoW also presents a large barrier to entry.
 Expensive mining hardware must be purchased to become a miner, which decreases decentralization due to the lower number of nodes.
 PoS suffers from the weak subjectivity problem, where the state of the blockchain up to *n* blocks in the past must be retrieved from a trusted source, where *n* represents the minimum amount of time funds must be staked before withdraws are permitted.
 The combinations of these issues in both PoW and PoS makes the need for a new consensus mechanism apparent.

 &nbsp;&nbsp;&nbsp;&nbsp;To resolve these issues, a new consensus algorithm is needed: the APoW (Adjusted Proof of Work) algorithm.
 Instead of giving blockchain power directly proportional to mining power, APoW calculates block speed on a per-miner basis.
 It decreases target time (base 1 minute) by up to 50% for a miner with infinite mining rate, and increases target time by up to 50% for a miner with zero mining rate.
 This leads to an increase of decentralization in the blockchain and the network, and allows for a lower energy requirement than with a standard PoW blockchain.